bluehalo/node-fhir-server-core/README.md

 - Enhancing Authentication and adding additional scope checks
 - Better documentation on setup and configurations
 - Implementation guides and demos

+## Philosophy
+Our project vision is to build an easy to use FHIR server that supports all resource profiles defined in the [US Core implementation guide](http://www.hl7.org/fhir/us/core/) and is built with security in mind from the ground up.
+We decided to use a plugin style architecture so implementors could focus on writing queries and not worry about all the other technical difficulties of securing the server.
+As this project matures, we plan to support more resources, custom extensions, versions, write capabilities, etc.

+We believe in establishing a robust security, especially when it comes to health information.
+Part of the ONC Secure API Server Challenge was to stand up a server and let penetration testers have a go at it (you can see their results [here](https://github.com/Asymmetrik/node-fhir-server-core/issues?utf8=%E2%9C%93&q=label%3A%22ONC+FHIR+Challenge+Vulnerability%22+)).
+We are committed to continuing this practice and we will continue fixing any vulnerabilities discovered so we can do our best to make this server as secure as possible.
+For authentication, we are actively working on methods for simplifying integration with [SMART on FHIR](http://docs.smarthealthit.org/).

 ## Contributing
 Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details regarding contributing issues or code.